22 Adoption Reference Letter Samples (How to Write) + Tips

 The letter endorses the adoptive parents’ character, personality, and ability to care for a child.
-It is written during an adoption home study carried out by the adoption agency.
+It was written during an adoption home study carried out by the agency.

-An adoption reference letter enables the agency to learn about the kind of person or couple the child is going to stay with.
-Through the testimony of a third party, the adoption agency can determine if the individual or couple will make a good parent.
-Therefore, the adoption reference letter writer should be able to provide the agency with a positive portrayal of the adoptive parents.
+It enables the agency to learn about the kind of person or couple the child is going to stay with.
+Through the testimony of a third party, the agency can determine if the individual or couple will make a good parent.
+Therefore, the letter writer should be able to provide the agency with a positive portrayal of the adoptive parents.

 Templates and Samples